MGQ-EX/Paradox/EX Readme.txt

                 Update to ScriptTextEnglish.rvtext:
                   * Updated UCO Midas Choices

-*Developer Build*
+12-24-2015	Happy Holidays
-12-19-2015	Update to DatabaseTextEnglish.rvtext:
+EX 0.5p		  * A Small Present That Hopefully Some Will Enjoy
-EX 0.5p		  * Corrected Some Names And Descriptions
+                Update to DatabaseTextEnglish.rvtext:
-                Update to DialoguesEnglish.rvtext:
+                  * Corrected Some Names And Descriptions Update to DialoguesEnglish.rvtext:
                   Full Cleanup Of Maps
                     * 459 - Mitra Sealed Castle